ellarnoble/CL-1-Coursework-Research-Archive-/README.md

 ## CL-1-Coursework-Research-Archive-
 # Project Overview
 This repository accompanies a research report investigating sentiment classification across multiple product-type domains using Amazon product reviews.
-The repository contains two classification models, one baseline and one proposed, with a focus on robustness and generalisation across product-type domains.
+The proposed model is designed to be robust and generalisable across a variety of product-type domains.

 # Structure of Repository
 The repository is organised into two code files: